core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200285.md

 `func (o *InlineResponse200285) HasUsage() bool`

 HasUsage returns a boolean if a field has been set.

+### GetClients

+`func (o *InlineResponse200285) GetClients() OrganizationsOrganizationIdSummaryTopDevicesByUsageClients`

+GetClients returns the Clients field if non-nil, zero value otherwise.

+### GetClientsOk

+`func (o *InlineResponse200285) GetClientsOk() (*OrganizationsOrganizationIdSummaryTopDevicesByUsageClients, bool)`

+GetClientsOk returns a tuple with the Clients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClients

+`func (o *InlineResponse200285) SetClients(v OrganizationsOrganizationIdSummaryTopDevicesByUsageClients)`

+SetClients sets Clients field to given value.

+### HasClients

+`func (o *InlineResponse200285) HasClients() bool`

+HasClients returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)